open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Metric Exporter has access to the [aggregated metrics data](./data-model.md#timeseries-model).
-Metric Exporters SHOULD report an error condition for data output by the `MetricReader` with unsupported Aggregation or Aggregation Temporality, as this condition can be corrected by a change of `MetricReader` configuration.
+Metric Exporters SHOULD report an error condition for data output by the `MetricReader` with unsupported Aggregation or Aggregation Temporality.
+For data originating from OpenTelemetry Instruments, this condition can be corrected by a change of `MetricReader` configuration.
+For metric data from a `MetricProducer`, it is an indication to the user that metric data is being dropped.
+The presence of data with an unsupported Aggregation or Aggregation Temporality SHOULD NOT prevent the exporter from sending other metric data.

 There could be multiple [Push Metric Exporters](#push-metric-exporter) or [Pull Metric Exporters](#pull-metric-exporter) or even a mixture of both configured at